Turkmenistan Landmarks - Kunya-Urgench

-Kunya - Urgench.
-Today it is an architectural reserve ( 480 km to the north from Ashgabat).
+Kunya-Urgench is an architectural reserve, located 480 km to the north from Ashgabat.
 In the past it was the ancient capital of Northern Khoresm in the first century A.D.
 In the middle of the eighth century it was conquered by Arabs and in the year of 995 it was renamed Gurgandzh and became the residence of Khorezm Shah and the second-largest city after Bukhara - the capital of Samanid Empire.

-The main places of interest in Kenneurgebch are the mausoleum of Nadzhimetdin Kubra ( the 12 th - 13 th centuries), the mausoleum of Mongolian princess Torebeg- Khanym (Turabekkhanum, the 12th - 14th centuries), the minaret of Mamun (thw 10th - 11th centuries), the minaret of kutlug Timur (the 12th - 14th centuries) - the highest minaret in Central Asia - its height is 67 m, the mausoleum of Kyrkmollah (the 2nd century B.C. - the 3rd century A.D., Ibn-Khadzhib madrasah (the 14th - 16th centuries), the mausoleum of Arskan II - the oldest building in the city (the 11th century), the mausoleums of Fakhr ad-Din Razi (the 1 3 th century), Azizan Al'-Ramatani (the 13th - 14th centuries), Seid Akhmed (the 12th - 14th centuries), Piryarveli (the14th - 17th centuries), Guligerdan (the 12th century), Khorezimbag (the 13th - 18th centuries), Dashgala (the 14th - 16th centuries), Matkarim - Ishan (the 19 th - 20 th centuries), Sultan Ali (1580), Tekesh - Khorezmshakh (the 13 century) with a minaret of the 14th century , Dashmedzhet (1903-1908) and Ak - Kala Fortress (Akgala , the 1st - 13th centuries).
+The main places of interest in Kenneurgench are the mausoleum of Nadzhimetdin Kubra (the 12th - 13th centuries), the mausoleum of Mongolian princess Turabek-Khanym (Turabekkhanum, the 12th - 14th centuries), the minaret of Mamun (10th - 11th centuries), the minaret of kutlug Timur (the 12th - 14th centuries) - the highest minaret in Central Asia - its height is 60 m, the mausoleum of Kyrkmollah ( the 2nd century B.C. - the 3rd century A.D. , Ibn-Khadzhib madrasah (the 14th - 16th centuries), the mausoleum of Arskan II - the oldest building in the city (the 11th century), the mausoleums of Fakhr ad-Din Razi (the 1 3 th century), Azizan Al'-Ramatani (the 13th - 14th centuries), Seid Akhmed (the 12th - 14th centuries), Piryarveli (the14th - 17th centuries), Guligerdan (the 12th century), Khorezimbag ( the 13th - 18th centuries), Dashgala (the 14th - 16th centuries), matkarim - Ishan (the 19th - 20 th centuries), Sultan Ali (1580), Tekesh - Khorezmshakh (the 13 century ) with a minaret of the 14th century, Dashmedzhet (1903-1908) and Ak-Kala Fortress ( Akgala, the 1st - 13th centuries).
+Kunya Urgench historical sites are included into the UNESCO World Heritage List.